Sherwin-xjtu/CNVrecomm/README.md

 -l read length. e.g. '-l 150' indicates that the input read length is 150bp.
 Note: This can be obtained using tools like samtools or pysam.

 -d sampleDepth. e.g. '-d 100' indicates that the input sample's average depth is 100X.
 Note: This can be obtained using tools like samtools or pysam.

+-o CNVrecomReport.tsv.
+Output the report file of CNVrecom recommended.
 ```